hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 * The `FLAG` is a combination of all of the individual flags (from the table above) that are true for the alignment
 * The beauty of the flag values is that any combination of flags can only result in one sum.

-Suppose our read alignment has a flag of 163 -- what does this translate to?
+In our example we have a number that exist in the table, making it relatively easy to translate.
+But suppose our read alignment has a flag of 163 -- what does this translate to?
 It is the sum of 4 different flags:

 `163 = 1 + 2 + 32 + +128  `